 The health of offenders is worse than that of the general population.
 Two recent health surveys give a good picture of the health of Indigenous prisoners.
 The 2009 NSW inmate health survey, in which 966 inmates were asked to answer questions about their health, reported:

-The best national picture of offender heath is The health of Australia's prisoners 2009 .
-The data in this report is mostly from the National prisoner health census which collected information from 549 prison entrants, over 3,700 prisoners in custody who visited a clinic, and over 4,900 prisoners who were taking prescribed medication .
-Of the prison entrants, 141 (26%) were Indigenous.
-This report showed :
+The best national picture of offender heath is The health of Australia's prisoners 2010 .
+The data in this report is mostly from the National Prisoner Health Census which collected information in 2010 from: 610 prison entrants, almost 6,000 prisoners in custody who visited a clinic, and over 5,500 prisoners who were taking prescribed medication in Qld, WA, SA, Tas, the ACT and the NT.
+Of the prison entrants, almost half (43%) were Indigenous.
+This report showed:

 These two major studies collected information on the general prison population not specifically the Indigenous prison population, however, a recent study of prisoners in NSW found there were not many differences between Indigenous and non-Indigenous prisoners in self-reported chronic health conditions .

 Mental health is one of the most important issues in offender health.
-People with mental illness are often incarcerated rather than treated, mostly because of the lack of appropriate mental health and other services .
-Prisoners have much higher rates of mental health conditions than the general population, with some conditions five times as common among prisoners .
+People with mental illness are often imprisoned rather than treated, often because there are not appropriate mental health and related services .
+Prisoners have much higher rates of mental health conditions than the general population, with some conditions five times more common among prisoners .
 This difference is often greater for female prisoners than for male prisoners.
 The difference between prisoners and the general population is greatest in the area of substance use disorders .
 The following general facts are known about the mental health of offenders:

-Substance use is a large issue in offender health.
-It has been reported that people who have been in prison are more than five times as likely to have a substance use disorder as people who had never been in prison .
-Evidence exists that substance misuse is responsible for a large proportion of offending behaviour, with some studies estimating that over half of prisoners have had a substance use disorder .
+Substance use is a large problem in offender health.
+It has been reported that people who have been in prison are more than five times as likely to have a substance use disorder than people who had never been in prison .
+There is some evidence that substance use is responsible for a large proportion of offending behaviour; some studies estimate that over half of prisoners have had a substance use disorder .
+The Drug use monitoring in Australia: 2009-10 annual report on drug use among police detainees reported that two-thirds (66%) of adults who were tested while detained by the police had positive a result for at least one drug .
+Almost half (47%) of people arrested across Australia said they had consumed alcohol in the 48 hours before their arrest.
+Women detainees were more likely than men to test positive to certain drugs like amphetamines, opiates and benzodiazepines, but men were slightly more likely to test positive for cannabis.
 Drug use monitoring in Australia: 2007 annual report on drug use among police detainees reported that more than two-thirds (68%) of Indigenous adults who were tested while detained by the police had positive results for a range of drugs .
 Almost two-thirds (64%) of people arrested across Australia said they had consumed alcohol in the 48 hours prior to their arrest.
 Australia-wide, women prisoners were more likely than men to test positive to any drug.
 There is a large overlap of harmful drinking and testing positive to illicit drugs; two-thirds (65%) of people who self-reported that they drink at a harmful level also tested positive to one or more other drug.
 In this survey the authors concluded that drinking played a bigger role in the offending behaviour of Indigenous people than non-Indigenous people.

 There is a well-established link between alcohol and offending behaviour.
 The prisoner population is often characterised by high rates of risky drinking .
-The health of Australia's prisoners 2009 found that two-thirds (65%) of Indigenous entrants and almost half (47%) of non-Indigenous entrants reported drinking alcohol at harmful levels in the previous 12 months.
-Tobacco smoking was also very common among offenders, with around seven-out-of-ten Indigenous entrants (72%) and non-Indigenous (74%) entrants being daily smokers.
+The health of Australia's prisoners 2010 found almost three-quarters (73%) of Indigenous entrants and almost half (48%) of non-Indigenous entrants reported drinking alcohol at harmful levels in the previous 12 months .
+Tobacco smoking was also very common among offenders, with three-quarters of Indigenous entrants (74%) and non-Indigenous (75%) smoking cigarettes daily.

-High-risk behaviours for blood-borne virus (BBV) transmission, such as injecting drug use, tattooing, physical violence, body piercing and unprotected sex, are more common in prisons than in the wider community .
-Estimates suggest that between 7,500 and 10,000 prisoners in 2005 had hepatitis C (HCV) .
+Some behaviours, like injecting drug use, tattooing and body piercing, physical violence, and unprotected sex, put a person at high-risk for blood-borne virus (BBV) transmission .
+Many of these behaviours are more common in prisons than in the wider community.
+Estimates suggest that between 7,500 and 10,000 prisoners had hepatitis C (HCV) in 2005 .

-The 2007 national prison entrants' bloodborne virus survey included all jurisdictions (except the NT) and covered 18 reception centres across Australia .
+The 2010 national prison entrants' bloodborne virus survey included all jurisdictions and covered 29 reception centres across Australia .
 This survey reported that:

 Sexual assault is common among prisoners and has negative short and long term effects, including increasing mental illness and drug misuse.
 The most comprehensive source of information on sexual assault is the 2006-2007 NSW prisoner telephone sex survey.
 Inmates were asked whether they were afraid of or had experienced sexual violence while in prison .
 The inmates reported :

-According to the June 2009 prison census, there were 2,125 female prisoners in Australia (Table 1) .
-The imprisonment rate for females was much less than the rate for males: 25 female prisoners per 100,000 female adults, compared with 329 prisoners per 100,000 male adults.
-But imprisonment rates in the last decade have increased more for women than for men: between 1999 and 2009 the imprisonment rate for females increased by 57% compared with an increase of 35% for males.
+According to the June 2012 prison census, there were 2,199 female prisoners in Australia (Table 1) .
+The imprisonment rate for females was less than the rate for males: 25 female prisoners per 100,000 female adults, compared with 315 prisoners per 100,000 male adults.
+But imprisonment rates in the last decade have increased for females: between 2002 and 2012 the imprisonment rate for females increased from 19 to 25 per 100,000.
 The following general facts are known about Indigenous females in prison:

-Female prison entrants differed from male prison entrants in the following health areas in The health of Australia's prisoners 2009 :
+According to The health of Australia's prisoners 2010, female prison entrants differed from male prison entrants in the following health areas :

 Only about 5% of young Australians are Indigenous, but 54% of young people in juvenile detention are Indigenous .
 During 2007-08, WA had the highest Indigenous youth detention rate in Australia at 880 per 100,000 persons aged 10-17 years, followed by NSW (585 per 100,000), and SA (442 per 100,000).
-On an average day in 2007-08, 40% of juveniles under supervision (for example, on a community supervision order) were Indigenous, as were over one-half of those in detention and 60% of those who were in remand yet to be sentenced .
-Indigenous offenders are more likely than non-Indigenous offenders to begin regularly committing serious offences at younger ages and this makes them more likely to have a history of juvenile detention and further incarceration as an adult .
+In 2007-08, 40% of juveniles under supervision (e.g. on a community supervision order) were Indigenous .
+Similarly, over one-half of the people in detention and 60% of the people in remand (not yet sentenced) were Indigenous.
+Indigenous offenders are more likely than non-Indigenous offenders to begin regularly committing serious offences at younger ages .
+This makes them more likely to have a history of juvenile detention and to be imprisoned as an adult .

 Indigenous juvenile offenders have been shown to:

 Being in prison separates a person from their home and community and often breaks the bonds between that person and wider society.
 Offenders re-entering the community need on-going care and support to help them readjust to being part of wider society, especially in areas such as employment and housing.
-Often the programs offered to offenders do not provide the through-care needed to help them make this transition which can lead to negative health outcomes, with factors such as homelessness and ongoing drug misuse being strongly associated with re-offending and returning to prison .
+Often the programs offered to offenders do not provide the through-care needed to help them make this transition.
+This can lead to negative health outcomes; factors like homelessness and drug use are associated with re-offending and returning to prison .

 A study of the risk of death after release from prisons in WA found Indigenous prisoners have a significantly higher rate of death than did non-Indigenous prisoners .
 In this study: